 Are You Ready to Handle Reverse Logistics?

 Traditionally, returns can cause headaches for fulfillment centers.
-Because fulfillment centers are focused on doing what they do best – fulfilling orders – returns can become an afterthought.
-In areas with labor shortages, they can affect labor costs within a facility and even affect service labor agreements because your staff, previously dedicated to fulfilling orders, now must handle this influx of returned products into your facility.
+Because fulfillment centers focus on doing what they do best – fulfilling orders – returns can become an afterthought.
+In areas with labor shortages, returns can affect labor costs within a facility and even affect service labor agreements because your staff, previously dedicated to fulfilling orders, now must handle this influx of returned products into your facility.

 Here are three key factors when it comes down to evaluating whether to take on the challenge of reverse logistics: